WHAT IS A CHARTER SCHOOL?

 Vista Unified is committed to working in a collaborative partnership with charter schools to ensure that students and parents have choices among a growing set of instructional program options in the district.

-This webpage will serve as the hub for providing parents, students, and charter school petitioners a like specific information about the current charter schools operating within the Vista Unified School District, the process for submitting petitions for opening a charter school, the oversight and monitoring process for existing charter schools, and the renewal process for charter petitions.
+This webpage will serve as the hub for providing parents, students, and charter school petitioners alike specific information about the current charter schools operating within the Vista Unified School District, the process for submitting petitions for opening a charter school, the oversight and monitoring process for existing charter schools, and the renewal process for charter petitions.
 Vista Unified's highest priority is to ensure that all students have access to a high quality learning environment and are able to make consistent growth toward obtaining the requisite skills, knowledge and understanding to be college and career ready upon graduating from high school.
 Vista Unified not only sets this priority for district schools, but requires high quality learning environments of each of the charter schools.

 Bella Mente Montessori School